bridgecrewio/terraform-provider-bridgecrew/README.md

 ```

 The Terraform config is in main.tf.
-Currently, there is only support for 3 data sources:
+Currently, there is only support for 8 data sources:

+- bridgecrew_apitokens
+- bridgecrew_errors
+- bridgecrew_integrations
+- bridgecrew_policies
 - bridgecrew_repositories
+- bridgecrew_repository_branches
 - bridgecrew_suppressions
-- bridgecrew_policies
+- bridgecrew_users

-and one resource:
+and two resources:

 - bridgecrew_policy
+- bridgecrew_simple_policy

 More will follow.

 ## Examples

 For more detailed examples see:  <https://github.com/JamesWoolfenden/terraform-bridgecrew-examples>, each example has a video for you to follow.
+There is also a published module that uses the Provider here: <https://registry.terraform.io/modules/JamesWoolfenden/simplepolicy/bridgecrew/latest>.

 ## Debugging